rust-lang/book/src/ch01-02-hello-world.md

 Hello, world!
 ```

-On Windows, just replace `main` with `main.exe`.
-Regardless of your operating
+On Windows, just replace `./main` with `.\main.exe`.
+Regardless of your
-system, you should see the string `Hello, world!` print to the terminal.
-If you
+operating system, you should see the string `Hello, world!` print to the
-did, then congratulations!
-You've officially written a Rust program.
-That makes
+terminal.
+If you did, then congratulations!
+You've officially written a Rust
-you a Rust programmer!
+program.
+That makes you a Rust programmer!
 Welcome.

 ### Anatomy of a Rust Program